-Bruce joined Gresham in 2006 and is Managing Director and Co-Head of Gresham's Corporate Advisory business.
+Bruce is Managing Director and Co-Head of Gresham's Corporate Advisory business.
 He is a Non-Executive Director of Kingspan Group Plc and a member of the Australian Takeovers Panel.
 Bruce is a CPA; a member of the Australian Institute of Company Directors; and a Fellow of the Financial Services Institute of Australia.

 Bruce has over 35 years experience in investment banking.
 Prior to joining Gresham, Bruce was a Managing Director and Head of Mergers & Acquisitions at Merrill Lynch Australia (1997-2006), a partner at Centaurus Corporate Finance (1993-1997); and worked at Kleinwort Benson in Sydney, Melbourne and London (1985-1993).